jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The grip `xx13x4` is a full triad chord with the third at the top and the root in the bass.

-One interesting grip for this chord is `2x134x`.
+One interesting grip for this chord, favored by guitar virtuoso Joe Pass, is `2x134x`.
+It's a little unusual,
+with the third in the bass,
+and sometimes it just does not sound right.
-Sometimes having the third in the bass sounds great leading to another chord (as when playing a D shape V chord leading to a G shape I chord).
+But it sounds amazing when leading to another chord having a bass note one semitone above it, as when playing a D shape V chord leading to a G shape I chord.

 **Practice the D shape with primary chords in the key of C major:**